Edifixio-Docs/deNote-docs/new-user.md

 ![deNote Logo](./assets/images/denote-logo.png)

-Create your user using the link in the email you revciece.
+Create your user using the link in the email you recieve.

 ![sticky rectangle](./assets/images/new-user/login.png)